What did Thomas Edison invent?

 Frequently Answered Questions

-The three most famous inventions of Thomas Edison are the phonograph, the incandescent light bulb, and the motion picture camera.
+The three most famous inventions of Thomas Edison are the phonograph, the incandescent light bulb and a camera for motion pictures.

 What was Edison's first invention?